orbrookes/hello-world/README.md

 # hello-world

-This is me trying to code and use Github for the first time!
+Hi everyone, my name is Oliver and i'm trying to learn how to code!
+Please forgive any stupid questions as this is all completely new to me